ciwwwnd/geek_bot/README.md

 * pymorphy2, nltk, stanza, pymystem3
 * pyTelegramBotAPI

-You can download zip file in master branch and run it.
+You can download zip file from master branch and run it.